serdarbsgn/springboot-blog/README.md

 # springboot-blog
-stuff that  i've learned through a springboot camp. a blog back-end with all the test i've learned run on it.
+stuff that  i've learned through a springboot camp. a blog api with all the unit and integration tests i've learned run on it. tests have a coverage of %100(that is a good thing i think :) )